kbsou/VBAUtils/readme.md

    Used to get data from various sources using SQL queries.

 The supported filetypes are:
-    - Excel files
+* Excel files
-    - .mdb files
+* .mdb files
-    - .accdb files
+* .accdb files
-    - csv and fixed lenght files
+* csv and fixed lenght files

 ####  xlJson

-  Used to read and write Json files throgh Excel, eliminating extra steps like converting Json to xml or vice versa
+  Used to read and write Json files through Excel, eliminating extra steps like converting Json to xml or vice versa